sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

 ## Exercise 3
 Duration: 10:00

-Write a program where the user is promted to choose between three food options and print back to the user what the main ingredient is.
+Write a program where the user is prompted to choose between three food options and print back to the user what the main ingredient is.

 Example food options: